deepfakes/faceswap/INSTALL.md

 This will create a folder with python, pip, and setuptools all ready to go in its own little environment.
 It will also activate the Virtual Environment which is indicated with the (faceswap) on the left side of the prompt.
 Anything we install now will be specific to this project.
 And available to the projects we connect to this environment.

-Let say you’re content with the work you’ve contributed to this project and you want to move onto something else in the command line.
+Let's say you’re content with the work you’ve contributed to this project and you want to move onto something else in the command line.
 Simply type `deactivate` to deactivate your environment.

 To reactive your environment on Windows, you can use `workon faceswap`.
-On Mac and linux, you can use `source ./faceswap_env/bin/activate`.
+On Mac and Linux, you can use `source ./faceswap_env/bin/activate`.
 Note that the Mac/Linux command is relative to the project and virtualenv directory.

 ### Setting up for our project